sogebot/sogeBot/docs/_master/filters/all.md

 `(list.command)` - will return list of your visible custom commands

-`(list.command.mods)` - will return list of your visible custom commands with mods responses

-`(list.command.regular)` - will return list of your visible custom commands with regular responses

-`(list.command.viewers)` - will return list of your visible custom commands with viewers responses

-`(list.command.owner)` - will return list of your visible custom commands with owner responses
+`(list.command.<permissionName>)` - will return list of your visible custom commands for permission

 `(list.!command)` - will return list of your visible custom !commands

-`(list.!command.mods)` - will return list of your visible custom commands with mods responses

-`(list.!command.regular)` - will return list of your visible custom commands with regular responses

-`(list.!command.viewers)` - will return list of your visible custom commands with viewers responses

-`(list.!command.owner)` - will return list of your visible custom commands with owner responses
+`(list.!command.<permissionName>)` - will return list of your visible custom !commands for permission

 `(list.cooldown)` - will return list of your cooldowns (keywords and !commands)